Seen on:

 Underrated Clyde Lovellette, The Bill Lambeer Of The 50’s/60’s

-George McGinnis was on another level.
-In his lone season at Indiana, he averaged 29.9 points and 14.7 rebounds, becoming the first sophomore in Big Ten history to lead the league in both.
+George McGinnis was a force of nature.
+Raised in Indianapolis, McGinnis dominated Indiana University as a sophomore, averaging 29.9 points and 14.7 rebounds, becoming the first sophomore in Big Ten history to lead the league in both categories.

 Video: George McGinnis: Career Tribute Mixtape